What is Corporate Wellness?

-People usually want a carefree life and enjoy it to the fullest.
-Preventing illnesses may sound like a good thing for a long time, as one can continue to pursue his small and larger vices.
-But real joie de vivre starts with health - we should never forget that.
+People usually want to enjoy a carefree life to the fullest.
+Preventing illnesses may sound like a good thing as long as one can continue to pursue their petty and major vices.
+However, real joie de vivre starts with health - we should never forget that.

 According to the World Health Organization, around half of all illnesses can be prevented or at least delayed by a healthy lifestyle.
 In order to reduce the risk of developing diseases, we should analyze our own lifestyle honestly and objectively and if necessary change it.
 That's why corporate wellness is so important nowadays!

 Active prevention in the workplace can really help.
-However, it is only accepted if communication campaigns accompany it.
+However, this will only be accepted if communication campaigns accompany it.

-Corporate wellness also needs a lot of time!
-It's about nothing less than a development of the entire organization.
+Corporate wellness also takes a lot of time!
+It's about nothing less than the development of the entire organization.
 Development never happens at the touch of a button.

 Employees who are physically and mentally healthy, show more interest and commitment in the workplace.
 This involvement influences other variables, including employee turnover and absence.

 Wellbeing and wellness have a great influence on the health of employees.
-Both can be part of a OHM (Occupational Health Management) program!
+Both can be part of an OHM (Occupational Health Management) program!

 Because wellness and well-being are connected, we also want to offer them together.
 Both health practices can be reflective and contribute to a positive state of well-being.
 They are also incredibly effective tools for improving mental health - a key factor in employee productivity.